JvanKatwijk/qt-dab/README.md

 is shown as well.

-The buttons at the top of the widget control *dumping* the audio (".wav" file) resp. the AAC frames into a file.
-AAC encoded files can be processed by e.g. VLC.
+The buttons at the top of the widget control *dumping* the audio (".wav" file) resp. the AAC or MP2 frames into a file.
+AAC amd MP2 encoded files can be processed by e.g. VLC.

 The **timeTable** button has only effect if on this channel (ensemble) an EPG service is of was active.
 Data from the EPG service is stored, and the timetable is an interpretation of that data.